MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-03.md

 - _<sup>4</sup> You can choose one team member's Netlify account to be the source of the site, or even create a shared Netlify account for that purpose.
 Whatever works - I just want a working site to look at!_
 - _<sup>4</sup> Notice that the site name has changed!_
-- _<sup>7</sup> This will break your code from milestone 2.
-That is expected.I warned you that this kind of thing was gonna happen!_
+- _<sup>7</sup> This will break your JS code from milestone 2 - but that code will be nuked anyway.
+I warned you that this kind of thing was gonna happen!_
 - _<sup>8</sup> This file will have completely different contents from last time - see the [JavaScript requirements](#rs2-javascript-requirements) - not the contents from milestone 2._

 ---